Congresswoman: Drug deaths suspect allowed to roam free

 The men died in 2017 and 2018.
 But Buck skirted charges until prosecutors announced his arrest Tuesday for an incident last week in which a man survived an overdose at Buck’s Los Angeles area home.
 Messages to Buck’s attorney, Seymour Amster, were not returned.

-Prosecutors say Buck used his position of power to manipulate male victims into participating in sexual fetishes that involved injecting them with meth.
+Prosecutors say Buck used his position of power to manipulate male victims into participating in sexual fetishes that involved injecting them with methamphetamine.

 California Democratic U.S. Rep. Karen Bass on Wednesday called Buck a predator and said authorities let him roam free even after two people died at his house.

-Note: This story has been corrected to show that the second death happened this year, not in 2018.